 The salon industry continues to grow.
 The global spas and beauty salons market should reach $190.81 billion in 2024.
 This expansion constantly presents new business owners with fresh challenges and opportunities.

-However, a salon’s success largely depends on its planning and preparation.
+However, a hair salon’s success largely depends on its planning and preparation.
 A unique brand identity, a qualified team, and a reasonable service offer are all vital parts of the startup stage.

 So, let’s start!